solana-labs/solana/docs/src/apps/backwards-compatibility.md

 ### Runtime Features

 New Solana runtime features are feature-switched and manually activated.
+Runtime features
-Runtime features include things like introducing new native programs, sysvars, and syscalls or changes to their behavior.
+include: the introduction of new native programs, sysvars, and syscalls; and changes to their behavior.

 The release process is as follows: